 The System → Codecs tab was introduced in IP Office Release 8.
 On the left, observe the list of Available Codecs.
 In the example screen below, which is not intended to be prescriptive, the box next to each codec is checked, making all the codecs available in other screens where codec configuration may be performed (such as the SIP Line in Section 5.4).
 The Default Codec Selection area enables the codec preference order to be configured on a system-wide basis, using the up, down, left, and right arrows.
-By default, all IP (SIP and H.323) lines and extensions will assume the system default codec selection, unless configured otherwise for the specific line or extension.
+By default, all IP (SIP and H.323) lines and extensions will assume the system default codec selection, unless configured otherwise for the specific line or extension

-5.4.
+1.7.
 SIP Line

-This section shows the configuration screens for the SIP Line in IP Office.
+This section shows the configuration screens for the SIP Line in IP Office Release 8.1.
 The Appendix in Section 11 contains an example SIP Trunk template file that was generated from the SIP Line configured in this section.

-To add a new SIP Line, right click on Line in the Navigation pane, and select New > SIP Line (not shown).
+To add a new SIP Line, right click on Line in the Navigation pane, and select New → SIP Line.
 A new Line Number will be assigned automatically.
 To edit an existing SIP Line, click Line in the Navigation pane, and the SIP Line to be configured in the Group pane.

-5.4.1.
+1.7.1.
 SIP Line - SIP Line Tab

-The SIP Line tab in the Details pane is shown below for Line Number 20, used for Avaya SBCE.
-The ITSP Domain Name is configured to the IP Office LAN1 address (1.1.1.2).
+The SIP Line tab in the Details pane is shown below for Line Number 18, used for the Verizon Business IP Contact Center service.
+The ITSP Domain Name is configured to the IP Office LAN2 address (1.1.1.2).
 By default, the In Service and Check OOS boxes are checked.